STRATEGIES:

 Strategy 2:

-Collective Knowledge Exchange
+Collective Knowledge Sharing and Exchange

 Strategy 3: